Emmy-award winning reporter Amy Davis is passionate about helping people.

 Her investigations have won accolades and honors from the Texas Associated Press Broadcasters, Society of Professional Journalists, the Houston Press Club, the Harris County Medical Society and the Lone Star Emmy Chapter.

-After Amy started her TV news career as an intern at KPRC, she went on to work as an anchor and reporter in Beaumont, Asheville, N.C., and San Antonio before she came back home to KPRC in May 2005.
+After Amy started her TV news career as an intern at KPRC 2 News, she went on to work as an anchor and reporter in Beaumont, Asheville, North Carolina, and San Antonio before she came back home to KPRC 2 in May 2005.

 People always ask Amy if she has a favorite story.
 Actually, she has two.